nbalmoori/overlook/README.md

 ## Overview
 OVERLOOK is a frontend application that allows users to login to a hotel website and view their past and upcoming bookings.
 The user can make a new reservation by searching available rooms by date and room type.

 This application was the final solo project built by Nikki Balmoori during Mod 2 of Turing School of Software & Design.
+The project spec can be found [here](https://frontend.turing.edu/projects/overlook.html).
 The main objective was to use Object Oriented Programming to drive the design of the application and the code, work with an API to send and receive data, and utilize Test Driven Development.

 ## Installation